spritebuilder/SWF-Importer/README.md

 ## Want to roll you rown?
 The easiest way to build this app is to use Adobe Flash Builder 4.7+:
- - Simply checkout this repository and then select 'File/Import Flash Build Project'.
+ - Simply checkout this repository and then select `File/Import Flash Build Project`.
- - Select 'Project Folder' and navigate to the repository and click 'Finish'.
+ - Select the repository folder and click `Finish`.
- - Then select 'Run/Run'.
+ - Then select `Run/Run`.

 You could possibly use [Apache Flex](http://flex.apache.org/) to build, however this is an exercise for the reader.